Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/030_Soft-launch Sonar is back with 16 new soft launched games.md

+---
+title: "Soft-launch Sonar is back with 16 new soft launched games"
+---

 # Soft-launch Sonar is back with 16 new soft launched games!

 Rovio making a social casino?
 Small Giant has a new game after 6 years? 😲 Coin Master going after Monopoly GO?